Tooth fragment testing OK’d in Colorado missing woman case

 Berreth, a 29-year-old flight instructor, was last seen on Nov.
 22, 2018, at a supermarket near her home in the mountain community of Woodland Park, about two hours south of Denver.
 The search for her started on Dec.
 2, when her mother reported her missing.
 Her body has not been found.

-Berreth and Frazee were engaged, but lived in separate homes.
+Berreth and Frazee were engaged, but they lived in separate homes.

 Krystal Jean Lee Kenney, a former Idaho nurse, told authorities that she and Frazee had been dating and that he had accused Berreth of abusing their daughter — an allegation authorities have said is not backed up by evidence.